William Oughtred: The Circles of Proportion and the Horizontal Instrument (1632)

 Oughtred then said to Forster:"... the true way of Art is not by Instruments, but by Demonstration: and ... it is a preposterous course of vulgar Teachers, to begin with Instruments, and not with the Sciences, and so in-stead of Artists, to make their Schollers only doers of tricks, and as it were Iuglers: to the despite of Art, losse of precious time, and betraying of willing and industrious wits, unto ignorance, and idlenesse. ... the use of Instruments is indeed excellent, if a man be an Artist: but contemptible, being set and opposed to Art.
 And lastly, ... he meant to commend to me, the skill of Instruments, but first he would have me well instructed in the Sciences."

-Forster obtained Oughtred's permission to translate, edit and publish the description, explanations and instructions which Oughtred had in manuscript, finishing his work in 1632.
-Meanwhile Delamaine, who had also been shown the instruments, and had copied a text sent by Oughtred to his instrument-maker Elias Allen, was writing-up his own description and account.
-Delamaine came off the press first, in two separate tracts, claiming himself to be the inventor, and dedicating the prior treatise to King Charles I. He went so far as to show his page-proofs to Oughtred as they were being prepared, and dismissed his objections, printing some derogatory comments aimed at Forster and Oughtred in his Foreword.
-Forster, who dedicated The Circles of Proportion to the famous intellectual Sir Kenelm Digby, observed that another person had hastily anticipated Oughtred's publication.
-It was left to Oughtred himself to publish his Just Apologie explaining the priority of his inventions and writings, and showing the behaviour of Delamaine.
+Forster, as Oughtred did not want to be involved with such devices, obtained Oughtred's permission to translate, edit and publish the many notes with the descriptions, explanations and instructions which Oughtred had of the Circles of Proportion and of the Horizontal Instrument (device to be used in Astronomy calculations), finishing his work in 1632.
+However, for the final development of the Circles of Proportion as an instrument, he accepted the indications from Elias Allen to integrate an index of two arms instead of the "ring and a thread" from his prototype.
+Previously, Delamain had been writing-up his own description and account of a different instrument and having it manufactured.
+Delamain came off the press first, with a real instrument made by Elias Allen, being then the inventor of the slide rule, and dedicating the treatise to King Charles I to whom he gave the instrument and from who he obtained a patent.
+In his publication preamble, Forster, who dedicated The Circles of Proportion to the famous intellectual Sir Kenelm Digby, commented that another person had hastily anticipated Oughtred's publication, with other hard comments on Delamain, thus beginning a strong argument.
+After Delamain response in his Grammelogia second edition, it was left to Oughtred himself to publish his Just Apologie explaining his opinion on the priority of his inventions and writings, and arguing the behaviour of Delamain.

-It is stated in Cajori's book that John Napier was the first person to use to the decimal point and comma, but Bartholomaeus Pitiscus was really the first to do so.